I changed a piece of code and 75 tests broke…

 Solving the downside (optional)

 First, make sure it’s an actual problem in this case.
-Most code code that used in setting up many tests changes rarely, so it may be cheaper to keep the risk than to fix it.
+Most code used in setting up many tests changes rarely, so it may be cheaper to keep the risk than to fix it.

 If it is a problem, then 1) use extract method on the setup statements from the ripe test, 2) extract method the assertions from the juice test, and 3) create a new test that calls the setup method and the assertion method.
 This verifies that your ripe setup will stay in sync with your juice tests.